eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

     -r --reload-time    Time period in seconds to reload configuration file.
 This is needed when FileWatcher functionality is not available (e.g. config file is a symbolic link).
 Value 0 does not reload file.
 [Default: 0].
     -t --timeout        Set a maximum time in seconds for the Router to run.
 Value 0 does not set maximum.
 [Default: 0].

-    Debug parameters
+    Debug options
-    -d --debug          Set log verbosity to Info (Using this option with --log-filter and/or --log-verbosity will head to undefined (not dangerous) behaviour).
+    -d --debug          Set log verbosity to Info (Using this option with --log-filter and/or --log-verbosity will head to undefined behaviour).
         --log-filter     Set a Regex Filter to filter by category the info and warning log entries.
 [Default = "DDSROUTER"].
         --log-verbosity  Set a Log Verbosity Level higher or equal the one given.
 (Values accepted: "info","warning","error" no Case Sensitive) [Default = "warning"].